Fourth of July Crafts and Decorations That Show Your Red, White, and Blue Spirit

 Brass Star Ornaments

 A casual backyard barbecue becomes a star-studded event with these oversized ornaments twirling around.
-Simply bend and glue inexpensive brass strips from the hardware store (such as K&S Precision Metals Brass Strips, each 1/2 inch wide and 36 inches long) to form celestial shapes.
+Simply bend and glue inexpensive brass strips (each one measuring 1/2 inch wide and 36 inches long) from the hardware store to form celestial shapes.
 To make one, start by marking seven 5-inch-long sections on one brass strip and use pliers to bend the strip at each mark, forming the top part points of the star.
 Cut another 17-inch-long strip, narking at 1 inch, then three 5-inch intervals, and then another 1-inch interval; bend at each mark.
-To complete the star, glue the two strips together using a strong adhesive (such as E6000 Clear Adhesive).
+To complete the star, glue the two strips together using a strong adhesive.
 Let it dry 24 hours, then hang them from a porch ceiling or even a tree limb.
 They will withstand the elements and catch the light as they spin in the breeze.

 Sailor's Knot Wreath